MohammadBnei/blog-2023/urara/cli-tools/go-openai-cli/+page.md

   - ai
 ---

+As CLI tools gain popularity, more developers are creating new and innovative CLI applications that cater to specific needs.
+Go-OpenAI-cli is one such tool that enables users to generate text using OpenAI's GPT-3 language generation service from the command line.
+This article provides a detailed guide on how to install and use Go-OpenAI-cli, including configuration and usage, as well as the available commands within the prompt.
+Additionally, the article offers guidelines on how to contribute to the development of Go-OpenAI-cli and outlines its licensing under the MIT License.

 [Github Repo](https://github.com/MohammadBnei/go-openai-cli/tree/main)

 Go-OpenAI-CLI is a command-line interface that provides access to OpenAI's GPT-3 language generation service.
 With this tool, users can send a prompt to the OpenAI API and receive a generated response, which can then be printed on the command-line or saved to a markdown file.